sandeel/tribe/doc/diary.md

 ## 2015-02-04
 * Redesigned home page and user interface (prototype design for finished product).
 Started CSS style sheet for site.
 * Changed permissions for some views eg. Task list.

+## 2015-02-05
+* Investigated continuous integration service Travis CI.
+* Created account with travis and config file to tell it how to test my code
+* Builds passing.
+Added small button to my project's github page to indicated if builds are passing or not.